 This project was featured in a poster presented with my colleague Marta Bladek on January 21, 2014 at the CUNY Games Festival, held at the Graduate Center.
 We also presented this project on June 4, 2015 at City College of New York for the annual CCNY Libraries’ Professional Development Day.

-In fall of 2013 and 2014, the Lloyd Sealy Library partnered with Student Academic Success Programs (SASP) at John Jay College of Criminal Justice to create and coordinate a Murder Mystery Challenge, designed to walk first-year students through basic research tasks.
+In fall of 2013 and 2014, the Lloyd Sealy Library first partnered with Student Academic Success Programs (SASP) at John Jay College of Criminal Justice to create and coordinate a Murder Mystery Challenge, designed to walk first-year students through basic research tasks.
+The game has been repeated yearly for first-years and transfer students.